 To me, this is just them squeezing cash out from a person and cleaning their hands in case it doesn’t yield the expected result.

-It’s quite complicated so here’s a complete guide.
+Auvoria Prime's compensation is quite complicated so here’s a complete guide.

-And it’s a classic Ponzi scheme where they use the payment of new recruits to pay off commissions and bonuses.
-No new recruits, no more incoming funds.
-Then it’s time to expect another reboot because this isn’t earning anymore.
+It’s a classic Ponzi scheme where they use the payment of new recruits to pay off commissions and bonuses for the older.

 What I Don’t Like About Auvoria Prime

-2. Expensive Subscriptions
+2. Overpriced Subscriptions

-3. Ponzi Scheme
+3. This Is A Ponzi Scheme

-Even if it pays up for some months, it can’t assure me it’s going to stay for long.
+Even if it pays up for some months, it’s not going to stick around for long.
 So this is just a lousy investment to make.
 And an expensive one at that.

-Is It A Scam?
+Is Auvoria Prime A Scam?

-Plus with the monthly subscription, you’ll just end up gasping for breath so that you can keep up with the cost.
+Plus with the monthly subscription, you’ll just end up gasping for breath trying to keep up with the cost.

-I tell you, IT’S NOT WORTH IT.
+IT’S JUST NOT WORTH IT.